 degrees in management in 1993 so that students would be even more prepared for the complexity of the food profession and for future leadership in the industry.
 Today the college offers four bachelor’s degrees—in applied food studies, culinary science, food business management, and hospitality management.

 Throughout its history, the CIA developed supporting textbooks for its programs, including The Professional Chef, the first and leading culinary text in higher education, and many specialized texts about the culinary arts and foodservice management.

 Today, CIA programs are recognized internationally for their excellence.
 This excellence is backed by the college’s extraordinary faculty and facilities at our campuses in Hyde Park, NY; St. Helena, CA; San Antonio, TX; and Singapore.
-The faculty is comprised of more than 150 chefs and instructors with unrivaled industry experience in the kitchens, bakeshops, and dining rooms of famed establishments—from New York City to San Francisco, and international capitals beyond.
+The faculty is comprised of more than 150 chefs and instructors with unrivaled hospitality and food industry experience in the kitchens, bakeshops, and dining rooms of famed establishments—from New York City to San Francisco, and international capitals beyond.
 And along with Master Chefs and Bakers, the CIA’s renowned teaching team includes PhDs, Culinary Olympians, authors, Registered Dietitians, and MBAs.

 When The Culinary Institute of America was founded, there was a clear need to build a positive image for culinary careers in the United States.
 In response, early CIA teaching emphasized the importance of professional values—addressing behavior, language, work habits, employee relations, sanitation, and even a strict uniform standard.
 Today, this focus has grown to become the five CIA core values that guide both the college and its graduates: excellence, leadership, professionalism, ethics, and respect for diversity.